• Skip to primary navigation

 Expert Tips

-• Whenever you buy canned fruit, make sure to reach for the kind that is packed in real fruit juice, NOT syrup.
+• Can Smarts.
+Whenever you buy canned fruit, make sure to reach for the kind that is packed in real fruit juice, NOT syrup.
 Not only does fruit packed in juice have a better nutritional profile than the sugar-laden syrup-packed kind, but you also get a free extra ingredient out of it!
 While you'll use the pineapple juice for the marinade in this recipe, other times you can save it for cocktails, popsicles, smoothies, and more!

 Optional Variations